Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Says Growth-Hackers‘ Jonathan Aufray: “It’s extremely important to track the ROI of your marketing campaigns to understand what works and what doesn’t in order to optimize what doesn’t work and double down on what works.”

-“You need to know how much you spend in marketing (how much to create content, how much spent in advertising, how much for your marketing tools, how much for your marketing staff, etc.) and how many sales you make thanks to these campaigns.”
+“You need to know how much you spend in marketing (how much to create content, how much spent in advertising, how much for your marketing reporting software, how much for your marketing staff, etc.) and how many sales you make thanks to these campaigns.”

 Put simply, return-on-investment (ROI) is the ratio between the money you’ve made (profits) and the money you’ve spent (costs).